thegreenwebfoundation/lighthouse-plugin-greenhouse/README.md

 ### FAQ's

+#### Is this the most effective thing I can do?

+No, but given that _page weight budgets are effectively carbon budgets for websites_, it's worth using, and is a way in to thinking systemically about the environmental impact of the digital products we build.
+You can read more here in this post about the impact of [sending data over the wire](https://www.thegreenwebfoundation.org/news/packets-yet-another-lever-for-a-low-carbon-internet/).
+There are other levers available your organisation too, from changes to [infrastructure you control directly (aka _Platform_)](https://www.thegreenwebfoundation.org/news/provisioning-and-providers-two-levers-for-a-lower-carbon-internet/), or [changes to where and how you work (process)](https://www.thegreenwebfoundation.org/news/place-policy-procurement-more-levers-for-a-lower-carbon-internet/).

 #### I'm seeing a my site marked green when it should be grey (or vice versa)!

 This plugin uses data from The Green Web Foundation, specifically the [Green Web API](https://api.thegreenwebfoundation.org/).
 If you host infrastructure yourself, you can [update the information yourself on the admin site][tgwf-admin-site].